Firearms Rights and Responsibilities

 The 1688 English Bill of Rights States “That the subjects which are Protestants may have arms for their defence suitable to their conditions, and as allowed by law”.
 In New Zealand the Law, based on the English legal system, that allows the possession of firearms is the Arms Act 1983, subsequent amendments and associated Regulations, whereby persons judged to be “fit and proper” may be in possession of a firearm if they have obtained the appropriate Firearms Licence or are under the direct supervision of a licence holder.
 You can read the Arms Act here.

-A Firearms Licence is issued by the NZ Police and the steps required to obtain one are as follows:
+A Firearms Licence is issued by the NZ Police

 As a firearm owner you have responsibilities to keep others and yourself safe from injury, this is achieved by always observing the 7 Basic Rules of Firearm Safety.

 - Treat every firearm as loaded – always check it yourself.

 - Always point a firearm in a safe direction.

 - Load a firearm only when ready to shoot – unload when shooting is finished.

 - Check your firing zone – what else could you hit.

 - Avoid alcohol and drugs – these will impair your judgement.

 These rules have been developed over many years to suit the particular shooting environment found in New Zealand and when unintentional shootings occur it is generally found that one or more of these rules has been ignored.